- What makes the sUdo program different?

 - Education-minded: We work around students’ class schedules to ensure that their work here doesn’t interfere with their planned graduation.

-- Mentor-based: Students receive professional direction from UIT staff, which allows them to share newly-gained knowledge back to their mentors.
+- Mentor-based: Students receive professional direction from University staff, which allows them to share newly-gained knowledge back to their mentors.

-- Impactful: Students work alongside full-time UIT staff, contributing to the planning and execution of ongoing projects and the delivery of established services.
+- Impactful: Students work alongside full-time University staff, contributing to the planning and execution of ongoing projects and the delivery of established services.

 - Socially Positive: Our students are a cohort and collaborative community representing many IT-related disciplines.